open-feature/dotnet-sdk-contrib/src/OpenFeature.Providers.Ofrep/README.md

 -   Full implementation of the OpenFeature REST Evaluation Protocol
 -   Support for all standard flag types (boolean, string, integer, double, object)
--   Advanced caching with ETag support to minimize API calls

 ## Installation